 Special Tests in the First Stage of Labor

 - Ferning test: some of the fluid is placed on a microscope slide that is rapidly dried.
 Under the microscope, a fern pattern of dried secretions is looked for.
 If the fern pattern is seen, the membranes have ruptured.
 Urine and other vaginal secretions don’t give this pattern.

 Labor and delivery must happen within 24 hours of rupture of membranes so as to reduce the risk of uterine and perinatal infection.

-External fetal monitoring is part of testing in the first stage of labor.
-This is generally done using a strap and a Doppler device that picks up the fetal heart rate on the woman’s abdomen.
+It is part of testing in the first stage of labor.
+It is generally done using a strap and a Doppler device that picks up the fetal heart rate on the woman’s abdomen.
 The heart rate and mother’s uterine contractions are recorded on a tracing for interpretation.

 The variability of the fetal heart rate can help determine fetal health during the first stage of labor.
 A flat tracing no change in heart rate over a few minutes can signal fetal distress but can also mean the fetus is asleep.

 Minimal heart rate variability is defined as having less than 5 ppm variability.
 Moderate heart rate variability is defined as having heart rate variability of 6—15 bpm.
 Marked heart rate variability is defined as having a baseline that varies more than 25 bpm over several minutes.